 Will you collaborate with me?
 Generally no. I find that when most people say ‘collaborate’, they really mean ‘use your skills and your time to make my idea a reality‘.
 While I like doing commissions, it’s always been my dream to take my own ideas and make something of them.
 Now, I’m not against the idea of getting help in some other way, such as someone coloring for me, but since I’m not able to pay other artists what I think they deserve for that kind of work, I am better off doing things on my own, hence why I’ve taught myself how to be a competent artist, writer, colorist, how to make animated sprites for my games, and so on.

 Can you teach me ______?
 I’m available for short term mentoring.
 I can help you with figure drawing or digital coloring at a rate of $20 per hour, via screen sharing through Skype.
 Contact me and we can arrange a time.

 I think your character design is offensive.
 That’s not a question… well, I believe artists should be able to create what they want to create.
 Since the feedback I get on my work is mostly positive, when the rare complaint comes in about something I’ve made (for instance, Jet Dancer’s barely-there attire) I give it the attention it deserves, but in the end I adhere to my original design philosophy and will not cater to any vocal minority when it comes to my work.
 If I don’t find merit in the complaint, I won’t change anything.
 For instance, Jet Dancer’s design is intentionally sexy; always has been, always will be.
-Making her more family friendly would literally defeat the purpose of her existence, but one point of the character is to show that sex appeal doesn’t mean sexual content–nothing in Jet Dancer’s universe is pornographic.
+Making her more family friendly would literally defeat the purpose of her existence, but one point of the character is to show that sex appeal doesn’t mean sexual content–nothing in Jet Dancer’s universe, or any of my art, is pornographic.
 Jet’s mantra is ‘fun and freedom’, which is what I believe art should be all about.